wshanks/Zutilo/README.md

 Feature Requests and Bug Submissions
 ------------------------------------

 The latest source code for Zutilo is maintained on [GitHub](https://github.com/willsALMANJ/Zutilo "Zutilo's GitHub page").
 Bugs can be reported by clicking on the "New Issue" button under [the Issues section](https://github.com/willsALMANJ/Zutilo/issues "GitHub Issues page") of the GitHub site.
 You can also check there to see if a bug you experience has already been reported by another user.
 Make sure to check the "closed" tab of the Issues section to see if the bug has already been addressed.

 Feature requests may also be submitted by opening a new issue.
 Please open a new issue before submitting your code.
+A description of the kinds of features that are appropriate for Zutilo can be found on [the Zutilo wiki page](https://github.com/willsALMANJ/Zutilo/wiki).
+A roadmap of planned features is also available on the wiki.

 Efforts will be taken to fulfill requests for locales of Zutilo in languages other than English.